nephio-project/docs/content/en/docs/neo-porch/9_troubleshooting_and_faq/repository-sync/_index.md

 ```

 ### Q: What happens if repository is deleted during sync?
-**A**: Sync manager gracefully handles repository deletion and stops sync operations for that repository.
+**A**: The synchronization system gracefully handles repository deletion and stops sync operations for that repository.

 ### Q: How do I check if authentication is working?
 **A**: Repository condition will show `Ready: True` if authentication succeeds.
 Check `kubectl describe repository` for detailed status.

+---

+*OCI repository support is experimental and may not have full feature parity with Git repositories.